I remember the first time I drove a car with an automatic transmission.

 The S on the gear shift of an automatic car typically stands for “Sport mode.”

 When driving in Sport mode, the vehicle’s transmission will shift at higher RPMs (revolutions per minute) to provide more power and performance capabilities.
 This can be beneficial when driving on curvy roads or if you want your vehicle to be faster and more responsive.

 In some cases, the S may also stand for “Select” or “Steering mode” if your vehicle has a steering wheel-mounted gear selector.

 What Does The S Mean On A Gear Shift?

 S is one of the abbreviations for automobile gear.
 You may be wondering what the S on the gear shift means.

 S Stands For Sport, not Speed, as many people believe when they see the S on the gear shift of a car.

-Due to the fact that CVT transmissions have almost limitless ratios, the car’s ECM adjusts the transmission in S mode to offer the best acceleration when the throttle is squeezed aggressively.
+Since CVT transmissions have almost limitless ratios, the car’s ECM adjusts the transmission in S mode to offer the best acceleration when the throttle is squeezed aggressively.

-In order to gain greater power, the car can hold the gears longer than it does in D.
+To gain greater power, the car can hold the gears longer than it does in D.

 Try putting your car in S if you’re feeling sporty, and observe how it responds to throttle and gear changes Pay notice to the fact that you’ll end up wasting petrol.